mechevarria/hxe-mta/README.md

 > right-click on **demo_api** -> Run -> Run as Node.js Application

+Thats it!
+Your application will be running on the link shown in the console

 ## Develop locally

 The `demo_xsjs` node service can be developed locally by adding **one** file.